ibexa/documentation-developer/docs/api/public_php_api.md

 $value = \eZ\Publish\Core\FieldType\Image\Value::fromString( '/path/to/image.png' );
 ```

 But as said before, whatever you provide `setField()` with is sent to the `acceptValue()` method.
 This method really is the entry point to the input formats a Field Type accepts.
-In this case, you could have provided setField with either a hash, similar to the one we provided the Image\\Value constructor with, or the path to your image, as a string.
+In this case, you could have provided setField with either a hash, similar to the one you provided the Image\\Value constructor with, or the path to your image, as a string.

 ``` php
 $contentCreateStruct->setField( 'image', '/path/to/image.png' );